-Sometimes it’s difficult to truly find quiet time with the Lord – even when we intentionally set out to set aside the time.
-We come to Him, completely focused on ourselves, our concerns, our plans, and our dreams, never taking the time to stop and listen to what He might have to say to us, never purposing to “be still and know that [He is] God” (Psalm 46:10).
+Sometimes it’s difficult to truly find quiet time with the Lord – even when we intentionally set aside the time.
+We come to Him, completely focused on ourselves, our concerns, our plans and our dreams, never taking the time to stop and listen to what He might have to say to us, never purposing to “be still and know that [He is] God” (Psalm 46:10).

 Begin Each Quiet Time with Prayer